 What is your pelvic floor?

-It is important for women to have their pelvic floor assessed!
+Therefore, it is important for women to have their pelvic floor assessed, especially during the pregnancy!

 What changes can you expect during pregnancy?